-Look at enough job advertisements, and you'll grow familiar with a set of commonly used buzzwords.
+Look at enough job ads and resumes, and you'll grow familiar with a set of commonly used buzzwords.
 Are you a "self-starter"?
 A "ninja"?
 Are you "dynamic" and "detail-oriented," with "a good sense of humor" and an ability to "multitask"?
-The jargon can begin to melt together, and seem meaningless.
+The jargon can begin to melt into meaninglessness.

 These phrases are repeated so frequently because it's hard to encapsulate a job, company, and desired qualities of an employee in a short space.